Dimi-Ma/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

 ### Metrics

-The EUM server comes with the same Prometheus and InfluxDB exporter as the Ocelot agent.
+The EUM server comes with Prometheus, InfluxDB, and OTLP exporter to export metrics, see the offical [README of the EUM-Server](https://github.com/inspectIT/inspectit-ocelot-eum-server).
 The exporter's configurations options are the same as for the [agent](metrics/metric-exporters.md).
 However, they are located under the `inspectit-eum-server.exporters.metrics` configuration path.

 #### Prometheus
-By default, the prometheus exporter is enabled and available on port `8888`.
+By default, the Prometheus exporter is disabled, but the port is set to `8888`.
+To enable the Prometheus exporer, the `enabled` property needs to be changed.

 The following configuration snippet shows the default configuration of the prometheus-exporter:
 ```YAML